Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 image: "../assets/images/chemotaxis_traj_1.0.png"
 ---

-## Transducing a signal to a cell's interior
+## Transducing an extracellular signal to a cell's interior

-In the previous two lessons, we discussed how a cell recognizes an extracellular signal when receptor proteins on the cell's surface bind to ligands, and how to model the reversible ligand-receptor reaction using stochastic simulation via the Gillespie algorithm.
 We now turn to the question of how the cell conveys the extracellular signal it has detected via the process of signal transduction to the cell's interior and produces an action.

-For example, if *E. coli* senses an increase in the concentration of glucose, meaning that more ligand-receptor binding is taking place at the receptor that recognizes glucose, how does the bacterium change its behavior as a result of this increased binding?
+When *E. coli* senses an increase in the concentration of glucose, meaning that more ligand-receptor binding is taking place at the receptor that recognizes glucose, how does the bacterium change its behavior?

 The engine of signal transduction is **phosphorylation**, a chemical reaction that attaches a phosphoryl group (PO<sub>3</sub><sup>-</sup>) to an organic molecule.
-Phosphoryl modifications serve as an information exchange of sorts because they activate or deactivate certain enzymes.
+Phosphoryl modifications serve as an information exchange of sorts because, as we will see, they activate or deactivate certain enzymes.

 A phosphoryl group usually comes from one of two sources.
 First, the phosphoryl can be broken off of an **adenosine triphosphate (ATP)** molecule, the "energy currency" of the cell, producing **adenosine diphosphate (ADP)**.
-Second, the phosphoryl can be exchanged from a phosphorylated molecule that has had its phosphoryl group removed in a **dephosphorylation** reaction.
+Second, the phosphoryl can be exchanged from a phosphorylated molecule that loses its phosphoryl group in a **dephosphorylation** reaction.

 For many cellular responses, including bacterial chemotaxis, a sequence of phosphorylation and dephosphorylation events called a **phosphorylation cascade** serves to transmit information within the cell about the amount of ligand binding being detected on the cell's exterior.
 In this lesson, we discuss how this cascade of chemical reactions leads to a change in bacterial movement.

-## Chemotaxis pathway

 A high-level view of the transduction pathway for chemotaxis is shown in the figure below.
-The cell membrane contains receptors called **methyl-accepting chemotaxis proteins (MCPs)** that bridge the cellular membrane, binding both to ligand stimuli in the cell exterior and to other proteins on the inside of the cell.
+The cell membrane receptors that we have been working with are called **methyl-accepting chemotaxis proteins (MCPs)**, and they bridge the cellular membrane, binding both to ligand stimuli in the cell exterior and to other proteins on the inside of the cell.
 The pathway includes a number of additional proteins, which all start with the prefix *Che* (short for "chemotaxis").

 [![image-center](../assets/images/600px/chemotaxisphosnew.png){: .align-center}](../assets/images/chemotaxisphosnew.png)
 A summary of the chemotaxis transduction pathway.
 A ligand binding signal is propagated through CheA and CheY phosphorylation, which leads to a response of clockwise flagellar rotation.
 The blue curved arrow denotes phosphorylation, the grey curved arrow denotes dephosphorylation, and the blue dashed arrow denotes a chemical interaction.
 Our figure is a simplified view of <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a> illustrations.